+This rich, raw and urgent debut novel is a domestic noir of sex and survival set in Trinidad’s capital.
 In first-person Creole, Alethea brings us her truth in an arresting, unsparing Trinidadian voice.
 As her story unfolds, we see her navigate a dangerous path between her abusive partner Leo, a failed musician who wants to own her body and soul, and the spineless boss she sleeps with only to preserve her personal power.
 But when she is reunited with her adopted brother, decades after they parted, memories and family secrets begin to unlock and she starts to understand the person she has become.

 Alethea’s next step is to decide on the woman she wants to be.